toy-soldier/grocery-recommender/apps/api_server/README.md

 ## Data Flow Summary

 1. The agent starts and requests the entire store catalog from the API Server.
-2. The agent parses the user’s grocery list via LLM.
+2. The agent parses the user’s grocery list.
+3. Based on the parsed grocery list, the agent recommends products from the store.
-3. For each parsed item, the agent queries the API Server for matches or details.
+4. For each product, the agent queries the API Server for details.
-4. The agent produces a structured recommendation payload.
+5. The agent produces a structured recommendation payload.
-5. The web application renders this payload into a final confirmation page.
+6. The web application renders this payload into a final confirmation page.

 This clear separation ensures that **product data responsibilities remain isolated**, allowing the agent and UI to evolve independently.